excinera/verves/README.md

 # verves
-A software to scrape and index forum threads.
+A Python software to scrape and index forum threads.

-This is a Python script that scrapes web forums.

 It reads the URLs for top-level forum indices from sites.txt, and gets all the subforums from that page.
 Then it goes through the subforums to make a list of threads.